 (i)  Unless otherwise determined by JEA, all revenues and service charges receivable by JEA as payment for the sale of utilities services shall be collected and received by the tax collector.
 The tax collector shall deposit to the account of or otherwise turn over to JEA such funds at such times and in such manner as JEA may from time to time designate by resolution.
 JEA may provide for the collection of such revenues and service charges directly by JEA, provided that the council auditor shall be notified in writing of any proposed change from the current collection process utilizing the Tax Collector and that such change shall not take place until the next fiscal year after such notice is given.

-(j)  JEA shall employ and fix the compensation of the managing director, who shall manage the affairs of the utilities system under the supervision of JEA.
-The entire working time of such managing director shall be devoted to the performance of the duties of such office and the managing director shall have no outside employment or business.
-The managing director shall be a graduate of an accredited college or university, or have at least ten years' managerial experience in a consumer-oriented industry or comparable enterprise.
-JEA may appoint and fix the compensation of 48 staff assistants to the managing director, to serve at the pleasure of JEA.
-JEA shall employ and fix the compensation of the department heads, deputy directors of departments, division chiefs and assistant division chiefs of the utilities system.
-JEA may adopt position titles different from those recited herein, consistent with utility industry practice.
-The managing director, department heads, deputy directors of departments, staff assistants, division chiefs and assistant division chiefs shall not be included within the civil service system of the city.
-JEA may employ such certified public accountants, consultants and other employees for special purposes, not within the civil service system, as it may require, and fix and pay their compensation.
-Whenever used in this s.
-21.07(i), "compensation" shall mean both salary and benefits, exclusive of city pension benefits.
-All personnel appointed by JEA pursuant to this s.
-21.07(i) shall participate in the City of Jacksonville pension plan in the same manner as other employees of JEA who participate in such plan.
-However JEA shall have the option to establish an employee deferred compensation program separate from the city's employee deferred compensation program.
+(j)   Reserved.

 (k)  JEA is authorized to pay over to other local governmental units outside the city annually a portion of available revenues derived from operations in such local governmental units' territories, for the uses and purposes of such local governmental units, an amount not to exceed that which would be calculated using the procedures in Sections 21.07(c)and (e), but only to the extent that JEA is able to, and does, include in the rates imposed only upon the customers in such local governmental units' territories the total amounts in respect of such payments.